English Language: A-level

 Skills developed include writing for a non-specialist audience, discursive essay writing, detailed analysis and evaluation of data, and applying a variety of theories and concepts to answers confidently.

+Students will sit two exam papers at the end of Year 13 which together make up 80% of the grade.
 The non-examined component (worth 20%) is an independent language investigation and a piece of original writing.
 Past examples include:

-- Does gender affect the language used in social network posts
+- Does gender affect the language used in social network posts.

-- The language of a specific social group
+- The language of a specific social group.

 - How is language used by a political group?

-- How a child with autism communicates with close family members
+- How a child with autism communicates with close family members.

 Beyond the classroom